semaj90/Deeds-App-doesn-t-work--main--2-/Deeds-App-doesn-t-work--main/MODERNIZATION_COMPLETE.md

 ## 🎉 **MISSION ACCOMPLISHED**

-We have successfully modernized the prosecutor/case management application with PostgreSQL, Drizzle ORM, and a clean Tailwind CSS interface!
+We have successfully modernized the prosecutor/case management application with PostgreSQL, Drizzle ORM, and a clean vanilla CSS interface!

 ## ✅ **What We Accomplished**